Tayside Club/Open Score Event, Perth

 Dogs allowed?

-Yes.
+Yes, but should not interfere with other competitors.
 This is a popular dog walking area.
 All dogs should be kept on a lead.

 Safety and Risk